 In 2008 kurimanzutto opened their current gallery space at 94 Rafael Rebollar Street.
 Built in 1949, the building had previously housed a lumberyard, and afterwards, an industrial bakery.
 The architect Alberto Kalach designed and oversaw the building’s renovation, converting the bulk of the structure into a large uninterrupted exhibition space, while conserving the original wooden ceiling trusses and ample natural light.
 The rest of the space was divided into offices, a library, a small storeroom, and a social area with a bar and kitchen.

-Today the gallery represents thirty-four national and international artists.
+Today the gallery represents thirty-three national and international artists.
 Although kurimanzutto has a permanent address now, they continue to organize and support exhibitions in diverse cultural spaces. kurimanzutto is not only a space for viewing and contemplation – they also support criticism and research, welcoming the development of risky projects rarely seen in commercial galleries. kurimanzutto continues to operate in the same spirit as when they first began: focusing on the artists and prioritizing creative innovation above all else.